HDMI-CEC

 Home Assistant OS

-To test if HDMI-CEC will work on your Home Assistant OS installation, you can use the official CEC Scanner add-on.
-Run this add-on to see if your hardware has HDMI-CEC capabilities and which devices are connected.
-Do not have this add-on Start on boot as it will interfere with the integration.
+To test if HDMI-CEC will work on your Home Assistant OS installation, you can use the official CEC Scanner app for Home Assistant (formerly known as CEC Scanner add-on).
+Run this app to see if your hardware has HDMI-CEC capabilities and which devices are connected.
+Do not have this app Start on boot, as it will interfere with the integration.

-Once you’ve run the add-on, you can use the resulting scan information to configure the integration.
+Once you’ve run the CEC Scanner app, you can use the resulting scan information to configure the integration.

 Adapter